Sanchitbajaj02/Hacktoberfest/README.md

 After pushing it to the repository make PR(pull request) to add those changes into main branch.

 I'm happy to add valid pull request into this repository🥰.

+# My Changes:

+I have changed the registration form of this page, and made it more attractive and responsive.